Engaging Hearts and Minds Through Film

 “Imagine If you were an animal in a zoo.
 How would you want to feel?”

-The young girl goes on to have three more conversations with various species within the zoo, a bear, a parrot and a monkey.
+The young girl goes on to have three more conversations with various animals, a bear, a parrot and a monkey.
 All three species are struggling with their inappropriate environments, just like the tiger.
 The bear is frustrated, the parrot is stressed and the monkey is lonely.
 We wanted to convey the negative emotions we most commonly see when animals are not kept in appropriate environments.

 Each animal asks the girl to imagine how she would feel if she was in their situation.
 Ultimately the film explores how good zoos can provide positive welfare experiences if the animal’s mental well-being is prioritised and their species specific needs provided for.

-“We wanted to help people to understand the difference between zoos that provide high standards of animal care, enabling their animals to live fulfilling lives and to thrive, and zoos that don’t, where animal welfare suffers as a result.”
-Georgina Groves, Executive Director, Wild Welfare.
+“We wanted to help people to understand the difference between zoos that provide high standards of animal care, enabling their animals to live fulfilling lives and to thrive, and zoos that don’t, where animal welfare suffers as a result,” said Georgina Groves, executive director for Wild Welfare.

 The hope is to eventually have the film translated into other languages.
 Wild Welfare currently works in 10 different countries and languages can sometimes act as a barrier to change.
 However, with the use of a simple animation, alongside our other training tools we are hopeful that the message of the film can be universally accessed.